 Lymphoma is a systemic cancer, meaning that it affects the whole body rather than just one area.
-Systemic cancers are harder to cure because they spread throughout the body and impact different systems.
+Systemic cancers are harder to cure because they spread throughout the body and impact multiple systems.
 Lymphoma affects the immune system and lymphocyte cells, making it more adaptive to treatment; adaptive, in this case, is not a positive attribute.
 Lymphocyte cells are a part of the immune system that fight off infections and diseases, but when they adapt to cancer as a normal part of the process and not an illness, those same lymphocytes will then protect the cancer cells and fight off any medication that is being given to your pet to treat the cancer.

 Because lymphoma is not curable, it can be easy to assume that treatment is a waste of time or effort.
 But that is not the case.
 Many dogs can lead happy, healthy lives while in a state of remission, meaning that there are no active cancer cells in their body.

 In fact, dogs diagnosed with lymphoma that do not receive treatment will have a very short survival time.
-The average length of time that a dog can live after diagnosis without any treatment is about 1-2 months.
+The average length of time that a dog can live after diagnosis without any treatment is about 4-6 weeks.

 Lymphoma is classified by many different variables: where the lymphoma is affecting the body, what kind of cells are cancerous, what stage the cancer is in, and whether or not the patient is showing symptoms.
 All of those classifications, when combined together, lead to different treatment methods and expected outcomes of that treatment.